haukened/quicshell/docs/spec.md

 ## 6. Channels

-Multiplex multiple logical channels per connection.
+Multiplex multiple **bidirectional** logical channels per connection.
+A channel provides a full‑duplex flow (both directions share the same channel_id) with independent directional keys, nonces, and rekey triggers.

-* QUIC: each bidirectional stream (even=client init, odd=server) is a channel; stream 0 MAY carry control only.
+Control‑first model (normative):
+1. Initiator sends `open` frame on the **control channel (channel_id 0)** proposing a new `channel_id` (parity enforced: even → client initiated, odd → server initiated) and specifying `kind` plus optional metadata (e.g. command, env, winsize).
+2. Receiver validates, allocates local resources, and replies `accept` (or `reject`).
+3. Only after `accept` may either side begin sending DATA frames associated with that channel.
+Implementations MAY map each accepted channel to a dedicated QUIC bidirectional stream for transport efficiency and to avoid head‑of‑line blocking; the mapping is local and not directly exposed on the wire beyond consistent channel_id usage in frame AAD.

+Rationale:
+* Explicit OPEN before transport usage supports validation, future negotiation, and rejection without burning a stream.
+* Bidirectional semantics align with QUIC streams, eliminating the need to pair separate unidirectional IDs.
+* Parity becomes an *initiator identity* marker, not a direction indicator; direction for cryptography is determined by client→server vs server→client flow inside a channel.

-* TCP fallback (Stage 2): single TLS connection with QUIC varint framed substreams.
+TCP fallback (Stage 2): single connection with varint framed substreams; the same control‑first OPEN/ACCEPT applies.

 ### 6.1 Channel Types